SkylineCommunications/SLC-GQIDS-DataFormats/SLC-GQIDS-DataFormatReadJsonFile/CatalogInformation/README.md

 This package contains a GQI data source that can read JSON files.

+> [!TIP]
+> Easily see how to implement a Dashboard/Low Code app with these scripts with our [Generic File Reader GQI Tutorial](https://catalog.dataminer.services/details/f7ecd365-7bf9-406d-978f-eaca9e3aa9c2).

 ## Use Cases

 ### How to convert a JSON file